2017 Tax Cuts and Jobs Act:

 Deductions Related to Seating Rights for College Athletics

 Prior to the Act, a donor was generally able to claim a charitable deduction for up to 80 percent of the amount paid for the right to purchase seats for college athletic events.
 Under the Act, no deduction is permitted beginning in 2018.
 The change does not terminate at the end of 2025.

 Key takeaway: Donors who previously used their donor advised funds to grant the deductible portion to athletic associations will no longer be permitted to do so.

 For more information about the Act and the provisions above, below are links to several excellent summaries:

 Tax Cuts and Jobs Act of 2017: Implications for Charities and Philanthropists - Robinson Bradshaw – Dec.
 20, 2017

 What the New Tax Law Means for Individuals and Closely Held Business Owners - McGuireWoods – Dec.
 20, 2017

 Neither this summary nor the information on our website is intended as legal or tax advice.
 You should discuss the implications of the Tax Cuts and Jobs Act with your tax advisor to determine how its provisions might apply to your specific facts and circumstances.

-Deputy Counsel & Vice President
+Associate General Counsel & Vice President